Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Model sets and associated dynamical systems

-This set is always non-empty from the Baire category theorem, as $W$ was assumed topologically regular, hence with boundary of empty interior in $\mathsf{H}$, and $\Sigma$ (hence $\Gamma ^*$) was supposed to be countable.
-As already pointed out, the non-singular model sets arising from a common cut $\&$ project scheme with window have a common language, which means that any pattern of some non-singular model set appears elsewhere in all other non-singular model sets.
-Denoting $\mathcal{L}_{NS}$ this language, we are led to consider its associated \textit{hull}
+This set is always nonempty by the Baire category theorem, as $W$ was assumed topologically regular, hence with boundary of empty interior in $\mathsf{H}$, and $\Sigma$ (hence $\Gamma ^*$) was supposed to be countable.
+As already pointed out, the nonsingular model sets arising from a common cut and project scheme with window have a common language, which means that any pattern of some nonsingular model set appears elsewhere in all other nonsingular model sets.
+Denoting this language by $\mathcal{L}_{NS}$, we are led to consider its associated \textit{hull}.